Using the IHAT to Assess and Reduce Asthma Triggers

 - Certain in-home asthma triggers are house-based, such as leaks.
 Certain triggers, however, are client-based, such as smoking, hygiene, and spray and cleaner use.
 How you address these client-based triggers will depend on your relationship to the client.

 - Focus areas for improvement on IHAT questions and sections where the client scored high.

-- Use the Tip Library to help create the FAP.
+- Use the Intervention Suggestion Library to help create the FAP.

 - If possible, provide resources for areas needing improvement.

 - The resources that are available will differ depending on your program.

 - When no resources are available, attempt to provide an educational resource.